Operator-Valued Infinitesimal Multiplicative Convolutions: Acknowledgement

 \section{Acknowledgement}

-The authors would like to express their gratitude to Mihai Popa for the insightful discussions that led to the consideration of non-crossing linked partitions and t-coefficients.
-The authors also extend their thanks to Nicolas Gilliers for the valuable discussions.
+The author would like to express their gratitude to Mihai Popa for the insightful discussions that led to the consideration of non-crossing linked partitions and t-coefficients.
+The author also extend their thanks to Nicolas Gilliers for the valuable discussions.
+Furthermore, the authors wish to extend their sincere appreciation to the anonymous reviewers for their insightful comments and constructive suggestions, which have significantly enhanced the quality of this manuscript.